clarkezone/clarkezone.github.io/_posts/2018-12-14-animated-vector-graphics-using-windows_ui_composition.md

 	return progressAnimation;
 }
 ```

-This is clearly considerably less / simpler code to get a much more impressive results with all of the heavy lifting taken care of us inside the generated code.
-Make machines do the hard work!
-Note that if you are able to use XAML in your application and looking to integrated animated vector graphics, there is a [handy control that can take care of all of this](https://docs.microsoft.com/en-us/uwp/api/microsoft.ui.xaml.controls.animatedvisualplayer?view=winui-2.2), but since we are looking at the low level example first this is how you we will roll.

 Let's configure up a visual to hold the animation:
 ```c++
 	float width = 400.0f, height = 400.0f;